 Professionals in nearly any industry can find rewarding employment in Springfield.
-Our robust economy has made our city and region an attractive environment for a diverse spectrum of businesses from Fortune 500s to private ventures.
+Our robust economy has made Springfield and the surrounding region an attractive environment for a diverse spectrum of businesses from Fortune 500s to private ventures.
 Several key industries including engineering, architecture, health care, information technology (IT), and more are consistently rich with opportunities.

 With two premier U.S. health networks, CoxHealth and Mercy, health care employs more than 30,000 people in and around Springfield at area hospitals, clinics, and specialty care facilities.
 Both health systems are in the middle of facility construction projects totaling more than $375 million, creating the need for additional physicians and health care staff of all varieties.